Lab 0: Intro and Setup

 <ctrl> + ewill move the cursor to the end of the current line (also helpful for fixing mistakes)

 <ctrl> + rwill let you search through your recently used commands

 touch will create a blank file with the file name you provided.

 example.txt with nothing inside.

 If you'd like to create a file and add text in one go, you can use:

 This will create a file with the name

 example.txt in your current directory.
 If the file already exists, it will be overwritten.
 The file will contain

-Your contents here, inside double quotes but without the double quotes.
+Your contents here, without the quotation marks.
 The

 > symbol takes one argument which redirects where data printed to stdout is sent.
 Here, we are redirecting the output of